top of page

 Jan.
 2020

-Bacterial pigments offer promising avenues for various applications due to their better biodegradability and higher compatibility with the environment.
-For this project, we experimented with an aerobic bacteria found in soil, producing Violacein.
+Bacterial pigments hold promise across various applications due to their enhanced biodegradability and greater compatibility with the environment.
+In this project, we engaged with an aerobic bacteria commonly found in soil, which produces Violacein.

 Capture d’écran 2020-10-02 à 16.07.51.